 What does it mean to apply AI to marketing?

-AI in marketing isn't just about generating text or images.
+Marketing with artificial intelligence isn't just about generating text or images.
 On a practical level, we're talking about using models that:

 - They learn from the data (campaigns, CRM, analytics, sales).